Protests As Montenegros New Orthodox Head Inaugurated - UrduPoint

 The SPC is the dominant religion in the small state but its opponents accuse it of serving Belgrade's interests.

-According to images released by the SPC, Joanikije and Patriarch Porfirije were dropped off by helicopter on the monastery's lawn and rushed in under the sound of bells.
+According to images released by the SPC, Joanikije and Patriarch Porfirije were dropped off by helicopter on the monastery's lawn and rushed as bells rang.

-- 'Defending our dignity - A security perimeter had been set up by police around the 15th century building to protect the brief enthronement ceremony.
+A security perimeter had been set up by police around the 15th-century building to protect the brief enthronement ceremony.

-Police fired tear gas and sound bombs to clear the protesters from the monastery.
+Police fired tear gas and used sonic cannons to clear the protesters from the monastery.

+Protesters had set fire to piles of tyres at at least one roadblock.
+Some were armed and had fired shots into the air and a few threw stones at police during the clashes.
+Others sat peacefully in front of the barriers.

+In the capital Podgorica meanwhile, Montenegrin Orthodox Christians gathered outside the cathedral to celebrate the inauguration.

 "I am here to show my love for the country," said one protester, Saska Brajovic, 50.